The 3 Best Ways to Scan and Digitize Old Photos

 Time Investment: High

-There are a lot of different scanners out there, with a wide range of prices and features.
+There are a lot of different brands of picture scanner out there, with a wide range of prices and features.

 As a rule, it’s generally best to consider a flatbed scanner, as they are least likely to damage your delicate photos.
 Basic options like the Canon CanoScan LiDE220 or the Epson Perfection V39 are a great way to scan photos up to 8×10 in size without breaking the bank.

 If your budget is a little higher, you may prefer purchasing a scanner that can scan your old negatives and slides as well as printed photos.
-The Epson Perfection V600 and Canon CanoScan 9000F MKII both offer these features as well as some additional perks like automatic color correction and zero warm-up time.
+The Epson Perfection V600 has these features as well as some additional perks like automatic color correction and zero warm-up time.
+The Kodak Scanza is a great portable option if you need a film scanner.

-A more portable and less expensive automatic feed photo scanner is the Kodak 4×6 P461, which scans photos and negatives directly to an SD card.
+A more portable and less expensive photo scanner is the Doxie Go SE.
+It scans your photos to an SD card, is the size of a rolled up magazine, and runs on battery power.

 If you’ve never undertaken a large-scale scanning project like this, there are some important guidelines to keep in mind.

-- Be organized.
-Go into this process with a plan of attack.
+Be organized.
 Are you going to scan photos chronologically?
 In order of importance?
 How are you going to organize them on your computer or external hard drive?
 Consider coming up with a system for naming and sorting files so that it’s easy to find the photos you are looking for.
 You may also want to consider strategies for keeping track of who is in each photo.

-- Be prepared.
+Be prepared.
 You’re likely going to spend more than a few hours with these photos.
-Why not put an addictive show like Black Mirror on in the background, listen to your favorite music on Spotify, or surround yourself with friends and family for a photo scanning party and share memories as you dig through your photos.
+Why not put a TV show on in the background, listen to your favorite music on Spotify, or surround yourself with friends and family for a photo scanning party and share memories as you dig through your photos.

 Financial Investment: Low